 – For meals it may be better for everyone to help themselves, not formally sat around the table at mealtimes.

 – Dominoes is very competitive, in refugee camps it is played often, long into the night!”

-If you would like further information please contact our Development Worker Nicola at [email protected] or on 07850941666.
+If you would like further information please contact our Hosting Coordinator at

 The Swindon Advertiser’s coverage of ‘Room for All’ can be read here.